salsa-rs/salsa/book/src/tutorial/db.md

 {{#include ../../../calc-example/calc/src/db.rs:db_struct}}
 ```

-The `#[salsa::db(...)]` attribute takes a list of all the jars to include.
+The `#[salsa::db(...)]` attribute takes a list of all the jars to include
+and it autogenerates a bunch of impls for things like the `salsa::HasJar<crate::Jar>` trait that we saw earlier.

-The struct must have a field named `storage` whose type is `salsa::Storage<Self>`, but it can also contain whatever other fields you want.
+**The struct must have a field named `storage` whose type is `salsa::Storage<Self>`.**
 The `storage` struct owns all the data for the jars listed in the `db` attribute.

-The `salsa::db` attribute autogenerates a bunch of impls for things like the `salsa::HasJar<crate::Jar>` trait that we saw earlier.
+In addition to `storage`, your type may have whatever other fields you need.
+in this example, we added a `logs` field to store the log we use for testing.

+Note that we derive the `Default` trait -- this is not required, but it's often a convenient way to let users instantiate your database.

 ## Implementing the `salsa::Database` trait